mgcr271/fall2013/quiz3/index.md

 $$z=\frac{18-20}{7/\sqrt{50}}$$,

-which gives us a p-value of p = 0.0217.
-As the null hypothesis is not rejected, the significance level is smaller than 0.0217.
-The only value satisfying this condition is (C) 2%.
+which gives us a p-value of p = 0.0488.
+As the null hypothesis is not rejected, the significance level is smaller than 0.0488.
+The only value of alpha satisfying this condition is (C) 2%.

 --- &radio